TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains an unlinked PrisonMarker
 This cell contains a `PrisonMarker` that doesn't link to an interior cell. `PrisonMarker`s need to link to interiors containing `stolen_goods` to prevent crashes.

+### Contains non-real position or rotation
+This reference's position or rotation is not a real number (NaN or Infinity) which breaks things.

 ## Supply chests

 ### Not available to all ranks